jlleongarcia/jlleongarcia/content/blog/dev-pyspark.md

 Spark also offers a range of features, such as **distributed processing, in-memory computing, streaming, and machine learning algorithms**, that are not available with Pandas.

-> The main difference between the two is that Pandas is designed to work with tabular data, while Spark is designed to work with both structured and unstructured data.
+> The main difference between the two is that Pandas is designed to work with tabular data, while Spark is designed to work with both structured and unstructured data in a distributed processing env.

 {{< /details >}}